JoshEflin/Portfolio/README.md

+# Acknowledgements
+  some of the back end logic (specifically the command parser is heavily influenced by the interpretter created in the book "Writing an Interpreter in Go" by Thorsten Ball it is however obviously not written in Go but the structure of the lexer and parser are very similar as I came up with the idea of making a REPL portfolio while reading the book
 # User experience- WIP

 When I land on the page I am greeting with a blinking terminal prompting a login